 where as usual $S^2$ is identified with the extended complex plane, so that $z \mapsto z^k$ defines a $k$-fold holomorphic branched cover $S^2 \to S^2$.
 We have $[\tilde{u}_\epsilon] = k[u_\epsilon] = kA$, and thus

 so if $k \ge 2$ then $\tilde{u}_\epsilon$ are $J_\epsilon$-holomorphic spheres with negative index.
-By construction, these cannot be ``perturbed away'': they exist for all $J_\epsilon$ sufficiently close to~$J$, which shows that $\mM_{\tilde{u}}(J)$ can never be made into a smooth manifold of the right dimension by perturbing~$J$.
-In this situation it is not even clear if $\mM_{\tilde{u}}(J)$ is a manifold at all---in a few lucky situations one might be able to prove this, but it is not true in general.
+By construction, these cannot be ``perturbed away'': they exist for all $J_\epsilon$ sufficiently close to~$J$, which shows that perturbations of $J$ do not suffice to make $\Mod(J)$ into a smooth manifold of the right dimension near~$\tilde{u}$.
+In this situation it is not even clear if $\Mod(J)$ is a manifold near $\tilde{u}$ at all---in a few lucky situations one might be able to prove this, but it is not true in general.

-The failure of Theorems~\ref{thm:localStructure} and~\ref{thm:genericHomotopy} for multiply covered $J$-holomorphic curves is one of the great headaches of symplectic topology, and the major reason why fully general definitions of the various invariants based on counting holomorphic curves (Gromov-Witten theory, Floer homology, Symplectic Field Theory) are often so technically difficult as to be slightly controversial.
+The failure of Theorems~\ref{thm:localStructure} and~\ref{thm:genericHomotopy} for multiply covered $J$-holomorphic curves is one of the great headaches of symplectic topology, and the major reason why fully general definitions of the various invariants based on counting holomorphic curves (Gromov-Witten theory, Floer homology, Symplectic Field Theory) are often so technically difficult as to be controversial.
 There have been many suggested approaches to the problem, most requiring the introduction of complicated new structures, e.g.~virtual moduli cycles, Kuranishi structures, polyfolds.